Wallace Trevor Holliday: World peace movement

-Holliday was one of the seven national vice presidents of the world's leading federalist organization, the United World Federalists, Inc.
+Holliday was one of the seven national vice presidents of the world's leading federalist organization, the United World Federalists, Inc. and an advocate of the world government.

 In 1947 he wrote a long article, entitled "Our Number One Job: World Peace," which in January 1948 was privately published in a booklet.
 In the same month, The Reader's Digest published a condensed version of that article as its lead feature.

 Fraternal organizations

 He was a member of Delta Upsilon fraternity and belonged to the Rowfant Union, Cleveland Athletic and Chagrin Valley Hunt Clubs.

 Industry leadership

 He was a director of the American Petroleum Institute, the National Petroleum Association and the National Industrial Conference Board and was a member of the National Petroleum Council.

 He served on the Petroleum Code Authority (NRA) from 1933 to 1935 and was a director of the National Association of Manufacturers from 1932 to 1943 and regional vice-president from 1939 to 1942.